-Saguaro and Canyon Lakes are about a 45min drive from our location.
-There are many other lake options including but not limited to Apache, Roosevelt, Bartlett, Pleasent, Lake Havasu, Lake Powell, etc. Most lakes require a daily/yearly pass, make sure you check the requirements for the lake you would like to visit.
+Saguaro and Canyon Lakes are about a 58min drive from our location and Roosevelt is about 124min from our location.
+There are many other lake options including but not limited to Apache, Bartlett, Pleasant, Lake Havasu, Lake Powell, etc. Most lakes require a daily/yearly pass, make sure you check the requirements for the lake you would like to visit.

 Canyon Lake – Canyon Lake is known for wonderful shorelines along the red rock cliffs.
 Boaters wanting scenery and seclusion should try the east end of the lake, where it winds through steep canyon walls.
 There are occasional sightings of Big Horn sheep, as well as other wildlife.
 This launching dock has 6 slots and is really easy to back.